 Communication Studies supports graduate student education via Graduate Teaching Assistantships, Graduate Research Assistantships, and scholarships and fellowships.
 See the dropdown menus for further information.

-Because proficiency in oral communication is required for a number of undergraduate programs, the department is able to offer graduate teaching assistantships.
+Because proficiency in oral communication is required for a number of undergraduate programs, the department is able to offer funded graduate teaching assistantships (GTA).
 The chance of being awarded one of these positions in any given year depends upon the number of positions to be filled, along with the qualifications of the applicant.

-Application for a graduate teaching assistantship requires that the applicant indicate interest in financial assistance as part of their application requirements.
+Application for a graduate teaching assistantship requires that the students indicate interest in a GTA appointment as part of their application requirements.
 Applicants will be evaluated on the overall strength of their materials.

-Graduate Teaching Assistantships are ordinarily assigned on a one-half time basis (a teaching load of six class hours per week).
+Graduate Teaching Assistantships are ordinarily assigned on a half time (20 hours/week) basis, teaching of six class hours per week.
 Within the limits of departmental policy, assistant instructors have full responsibility for teaching their own classes.
-See the graduate handbook for further information regarding GTA course assignemnts, workload, evaluations, and related policies.
+See the graduate handbook for further information regarding GTA course assignments, workload, evaluations, the GTA Memorandum of Agreement, and related policies.

 Renewal of graduate teaching assistantships is dependent upon satisfactory performance of all responsibilities associated with both the teaching and the student functions.
 This includes satisfactory progress toward the degree, meeting all administrative responsibilities, successful teaching performance, and conducting classes in conformance with departmental policies.